Home > How to Tips

 7. Run First Aid to check and repair the drive

-Also, you can't save files on your external hard drive once it has any file system issues.
-The disk may work improperly or even can't be mounted in Disk Utility.
+Also, you can't move files from your Mac to an external hard drive once the disk has any file system issues.
+The drive may work improperly or even can't be mounted in Disk Utility.
 You can run Disk Utility First Aid to check and repair the errors on the disk.
 And then, you are able to add folders to the external drive on your Mac.

 To run First Aid to check and repair the external hard drive: